A-Momin/bookstore/notes_bookstore.md

         password: 1111
         email: a.momin.nyc@gmail.com
         ```
-    - Run the Database (db.sqlite3) file with SQLITE EXPLORER (a VSCode Tool)
+    - Open the Database (db.sqlite3) file with SQLITE EXPLORER (a VSCode Tool)
     - Observations:
         - The data is stored in the database.

-9. Checkout Django admin page at `localhost:8000/admin`
+9. Checkout Django admin page at `localhost:8000/admin/`
+    - Notes:
+        - Forgetting the "/" at the end of `localhost:8000/admin/` may cause error.
     - Observation:
         - The default login page is rendered.
     - Login using the super user credentials from the last step.